-Aquatic therapy combines the special properties of warm water with physical and occupational therapy to help patients make the best recoveries possible.
-At Bryn Mawr Rehab Hospital, we use aquatic therapy to help patients relax and enhance functional movement, boosting confidence and ability.
+Aquatic therapy combines the special properties of warm water with physical and occupational therapy to help patients make the best recovery possible.
+Through the aquatic therapy program at Bryn Mawr Rehab Hospital, warm water helps patients relax, enhances functional movement, and boosts confidence and ability.

-In addition to more traditional water therapy techniques, we also utilize creative therapies in the pool to encourage patients.
-For weak core balance, we’ve used kayaking exercises to improve side-to-side strength and stability.
+In addition to traditional water therapy techniques, we encourage patients to heal and improve by using creative therapies.
+For weak core balance, for example, we’ve used kayaking exercises to improve side-to-side strength and stability.